blas-lapack-rs/accelerate-src/README.md

 The package provides [BLAS][1] and [LAPACK][2] to [Rust][3] code using Apple's [Accelerate][4] framework.
-The package simply links the Accelerate framework that Apple ships with Mac OS X.
+The package simply links the Accelerate framework that Apple ships with Mac OS X. MIT licensed.

 ## Where are all the FFI definitions?